 There are a number of means that employers can use to prevent unfair dismissal claims against them.
 The two main means are:

-- Enter into a compromise agreement with the employee after you dismiss them – if you take this route then you should advise the employee to obtain independent legal advice (for example, from a firm of compromise agreement solicitors) before they sign the agreement
+- Enter into a settlement agreement with the employee after you dismiss them – if you take this route then you should advise the employee to obtain independent legal advice before they sign the agreement

 - Take careful and thorough steps to ensure that you’re making a reasonable and fair decision in dismissing the employee – the majority of Tribunal claims can be avoided if the disciplinary process is handled in a painstaking and fair fashion and, further, the more careful you are, (generally) the less likely the Tribunal is to rule in the Claimant’s favour